Museum of Technology

 Special offers for people with disabilities

-rental wheelchairs available, special tours for people with disabilities and special needs, tours for visitors with special needs on request, translator for the hearing-impaired available, multimedia guide available in Austrian and American sign language (Reservations: Tel. +43 1 899 98–3001).
+Rental wheelchairs available, special tours for people with disabilities and special needs, tours for visitors with special needs on request, translator for the hearing-impaired available on request (Reservations: Tel. +43 1 899 98–3001).

 All rooms accessible with special wheelchair elevators (ask museum staff for assistance).